 4 Flatted developments will be required to give the highest priority to the provision of accommodation for families, on the lower floors of the scheme, with direct access to a private garden or communal amenity space.
-These should be well designed to address the needs of family members who may be disabled and elderly.
-Proposals that fail to meet this requirement will be resisted, unless it can be demonstrated that the scheme would result in a poor-quality living environment for families; based on the above criteria.
+These should be well designed to address the needs of family members who may be disabled and elderly or may have other mobility requirements.
+Proposals that fail to meet this requirement will be resisted, unless it can be demonstrated that the scheme would result in a poorquality living environment for families; based on the above criteria.